ExPixel/--OLD--Pyrite/README.md

 # Pyrite

+If compilation doesn't work due to a conflict with `libc`.
+Use `cargo update -p libc:0.2.2` or just 'cargo update -p libc' first to see what specs are available for you to use.
+Not sure about any other ways to fix this issue at the moment.

 A GBA Emulator

 - For quick tests of the emulator's functionality, use ```cargo build``` and ```cargo run -- [ROM]``` (< 60 FPS, maybe < 30 FPS)